shaifepami/POA_BLOCKCHAIN/README.md

 `./geth --datadir node2 account new`

-You need to run these commands from the folder in which you have your Geth installed.
+It is expected that you run these commands from the folder in which you have Geth installed.
 Once the two nodes have been generated, there will be two folders created – `node11` and `node22` – each containing a folder with a keystore for that node.

 ## Generate your Genesis Block
-Next we will use **puppeth** to generate your genesis block:
+Next use **puppeth** to generate the genesis block following the procedure below:

 - Run `puppeth`, name your network, and select the option to `configure a new genesis block`.
-I named my PoA network `dlchain`.
+I named my PoA network `samchain`.

 - Choose the `Clique` (Proof of Authority) consensus algorithm.